Visa Waiver Program

 Have the Correct Type of Passport

 You must have a passport that is valid for at least 6 months after your planned departure from the United States (unless exempted by country-specific agreements).
-For families, each member of your family, including infants and children, must have his/her own passport.
+For families, each member of your family, including infants and children, must have a passport.

 Sample Passport Image